ceci3455/Speciale_Ribe_Holme/README.md

 # Speciale_Ribe_Holme

-# Thesis data by Cecilie Kristensen
+# Thesis data and scripts by Cecilie Kristensen
 # For questions and more information: ceciliekristensen1009@gmail.com

 This github contains the data (6 csv-files) and the scripts (5 R-scripts)